Because they are our future.

-After a medical mission to the Philippines to repair the cleft lips and palates of pediatric patients there, our Co-Founder Dr. William P. Magee Jr. and his wife Kathleen recognized the overwhelming need to help more families than their small team of volunteers could accommodate.
+After a medical mission to the Philippines to repair the cleft lips and palates of pediatric patients there, our Co-Founders Dr. Bill and Kathy Magee recognized the overwhelming need to help more families than their small team of volunteers could accommodate.
 As they prepared to leave, the Magees made a promise they would return to help more children — and Operation Smile was born.

 But they realized something else during that inaugural program: the power of young volunteers.